 Now you need to install the IP camera application on your smartphone.
 If you have an Android-based smartphone, install this application (it’s freeware).
 If you have an iPhone, iPad, or iPod touch, install this application: iPCamera - High-End Network Camera.
 It costs only $1 (we couldn’t find any working freeware application).

 Android: Launch the IP Webcam application on your smartphone.
 You will see a list of settings.
-The app usually works fine with the default settings, so just scroll down to the bottom and tap Start server
+The app usually works fine with the default settings, so scroll down to the bottom and tap Start server.

 iPhone/iPad: Launch the iPCamera application.
 At the first launch, you need to allow the app to access the camera.
 You can change the settings (at your own risk and peril) by tapping the Configure button, though iPCamera works fine with the default settings.

 Launch AlterCam on the computer.
 In the source camera drop-down list, select “Add IP camera.”
 Now please pay attention because the following step is important!

 - Use AlterCam to connect to the smartphone camera.
 In the IP camera adding dialog box, enter a name (an arbitrary text) for the IP camera.
 The IP camera resolution depends on the camera settings in the application used on the smartphone.
 If you do not know the exact resolution, do not change this parameter.

 Now the crucial step: At the bottom of the application running on the smartphone, you can find an IP address.
 Copy those address precisely to the “Camera’s IP address” field in AlterCam and (ATTENTION, PLEASE!) add either /live (for an iOS-based device) or /video (for an Android-based device) as shown in the picture:

 Click OK.
 If you did everything correctly, AlterCam would display a video feed from your smartphone’s camera.
 If you do not see that video, check the previous steps.